 World Changing Ideas Awards

-Projects executed through the Partners Program have touched on a wide diversity of issue areas, including:
+GLG Partners has enabled organizations to execute projects on a wide diversity of issue areas, including:

 Girls Love Mail is a U.S.-based volunteer organization that collects and shares hand-written letters of encouragement to women newly diagnosed with breast cancer.
-Girls Love Mail was nominated for the Partners Program by GLG’s Women+ Diversity Network, which has previously hosted letter writing events for the organization, and focused their project on their global expansion strategy.
-They needed guidance on which healthcare systems in their target countries would be best suited for partnerships (e.g., doctor’s offices, hospital systems, and NGOs) – and after speaking with a custom-recruited GLG expert in New Zealand, Girls Love Mail decided to begin their expansion there.
-They have already sent more than 100 letters to women in New Zealand.
+Girls Love Mail was nominated for GLG Partners by GLG’s Women+ Diversity Network, which has previously hosted letter writing events for the organization, and focused their project on their global expansion strategy.
+The organization needed guidance on which healthcare systems in their target countries would be best suited for partnerships (e.g., doctor’s offices, hospital systems, and NGOs) – and after speaking with a custom-recruited GLG expert in New Zealand, Girls Love Mail decided to begin their expansion there and are now fully operational in the country.
 As Girls Love Mail’s founder shared, “Girls Love Mail is officially global thanks to GLG!”

 Humanity Crew provides first-response mental health interventions to refugees and people in crisis.
 GLG supported Humanity Crew as they extended their mental health services to new regions and areas most affected by COVID-19.
 To help Humanity Crew gain insights into disaster relief logistics, potential partners, and data collection methods, GLG connected them with an international emergency field operations team member at a leading humanitarian organization, as well as a conflict and crisis specialist with experience advising government bodies, international organizations, and NGOs.
 Consultations with GLG experts allowed Humanity Crew to make their expansion strategy more targeted and cost effective, better account for COVID-19’s impact, and fine-tune the structure of their field teams for future missions.

-The Nesbitt Centre is a Hong Kong-based nonprofit that empowers individuals with learning disabilities to live independently, through vocational education and social skills programs.
-The Nesbitt Centre was nominated for the Partners Program by a Hong Kong GLG employee, who first discovered the nonprofit through a support group for parents of children with special educational needs.
-GLG helped The Nesbitt Centre scope and refine their research approach before connecting them with three GLG experts with experience at global e-learning platforms.
-The calls helped to fill gaps in The Nesbitt Centre’s expertise and empowered them to move forward with their expansion.
-The Nesbitt Centre’s Executive Director even personally came to the GLG Hong Kong office to share the impact of the calls and thank the GLG team for their hard work.
+Update to: The Nesbitt Centre is a Hong Kong-based nonprofit that empowers individuals with learning disabilities to live independently, through vocational education and social skills programs.
+The Nesbitt Centre was nominated for GLG Partners by a Hong Kong GLG employee, who first discovered the nonprofit through a support group for parents of children with special educational needs.
+GLG helped The Nesbitt Centre scope and refine their research into expansion strategies before connecting them with three GLG experts with experience at global e-learning platforms.
+The calls empowered the organization to move forward with their expansion, and The Nesbitt Centre’s Executive Director even visited GLG’s Hong Kong office to share the impact of the calls and thank the GLG team for their hard work.

 Rainforest Partnership is an international nonprofit that conserves and restores tropical rainforests by working directly with local communities to create economic opportunities rooted in sustainable practices.
 As they expand their scope, and as the urgency of their mission increases, Rainforest Partnership needed guidance on identifying, establishing, and scaling agreements for corporate financial support.
 GLG connected Rainforest Partnerships with five experts in philanthropy, environmental consulting, and supply chains who helped them understand how to stand out to companies looking to donate to worthy environmental causes and how to become a partner of choice for corporations looking to make an impact in forest conservation.
 This guidance from GLG experts is helping Rainforest Partnership formulate an effective plan and strategy for engaging with corporations to create impactful partnerships, leading to their goal of net zero deforestation by 2030.